rails/rails/guides/source/association_basics.md

 ##### `collection.exists?(...)`

-The `collection.exists?` method checks whether an object meeting the supplied conditions exists in the collection.
+The `collection.exists?` method checks whether an object meeting the supplied conditions exists in the collection's table.
 It uses the same syntax and options as [`ActiveRecord::Base.exists?`](https://api.rubyonrails.org/classes/ActiveRecord/FinderMethods.html#method-i-exists-3F).

 ##### `collection.build(attributes = {}, ...)`